-(5) Trichloropropane (1,2,3-TCP), The USEPA periodically requires utilities to conduct monitoring of unregulated contaminants such as 1,2,3-TCP which has been detected in 30 Fresno wells.
-The State of California has created a regulatory notification level of 0.005 ppb which is also the detection limit for reporting.
-At the request of DHS in 2004, we removed from service well site 63, located near McKinley and Chestnut, which exceeds 100 times the action level.
+(5) Trichloropropane (1,2,3-TCP): The USEPA periodically requires utilities to conduct monitoring of unregulated contaminants, contaminants for which no MCL for health has been established, such as 1,2,3-TCP which has been detected in 75 Fresno wells.
+The State of California has created a regulatory notification level of 0.005 ppb, which is also the detection limit for reporting.
+The detection limit is the lowest level that current technology can possibly detect the presence of this constituent in water.
+It is anticipated that CDPH will be announcing a new MCL within the next few years.
+At the request of DHS in 2004, we removed from service well site 63, located near McKinley and Chestnut, which exceeds 100 times the notification level.
 The City continues monitoring of the affected wells while the California Department of Public Health continues development of stricter regulations.
 Some people who use water containing 1,2,3-trichloropropane in excess of the notification level over many years may have an increased risk of getting cancer, based on studies in laboratory animals.

-Table 2: MICRO BIOLOGICAL CONTAMINANTS Over 220 bacteriological samples are collected every month in Fresno's distribution system.
+Table 2: MICRO BIOLOGICAL CONTAMINANTS

+Over 220 bacteriological samples are collected every month in Fresno's distribution system.
 In addition, over 300 bacteriological samples are collected from wells and treatment sites.

-Contaminant Highest No. of Detection's No. of Months in Violation MCL MCLG Typical Source of Bacteria Total Coliform Bacteria 3 of 303 or 0.99% 0 5% (0) Naturally present in the environment E.coli 0 0 A routine sample is positive for E.coli and a repeat sample is positive for total, fecal or E.coli bacteria (0) Human or animal fecal waste
+Contaminant Highest No. of Detection's No. of Months in Violation MCL MCLG Typical Source of Bacteria Total Coliform Bacteria 4 of 299 or 1.33% 0 5% (0) Naturally present in the environment E.coli 0 0 A routine sample is positive for E.coli and a repeat sample is positive for total, fecal or E.coli bacteria (0) Human or animal fecal waste

-Table 3: LEAD AND COPPER Lead and Copper samples are collected from wells, the distribution system and from inside residences.
-No. of Samples 90th Percentile No. of Sites Exceeding Collected Level Detected Action Level Action Level MCLG Typical Source of Contaminant Lead (ug/L) (Sampled in 2012) 54 0 0 15 0.2 Internal corrosion of household water plumbing systems; discharges from industrial manufacturers; erosion of natural deposits Copper mg/L) (Sampled in 2012) 54 0.19 0 1.3 0.3 Internal corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives
+Table 3: LEAD AND COPPER

+Lead and Copper samples are collected from wells, the distribution system and from inside residences.

+Education despites and desirated from Honey and another testing and the state of th Contaminant No. of Samples Collected 90th Percentile Level Detected No. of Sites Exceeding Action Level Action Level MCLG Typical Source of Contaminant Lead (ug/L) (Sampled in 2012) 54 0 0 15 0.2 Internal corrosion of household water plumbing systems; discharges from industrial manufacturers; erosion of natural deposits Copper mg/L) (Sampled in 2012) 54 0.19 0 1.3 0.3 Internal corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives